opportus/object-mapper/README.md

 ## Use cases

-Use this solution for mapping automatically objects to (differently typed or not) objects via extensible strategies and controls.
+Use this solution for mapping (differently typed or not) objects via extensible strategies and controls.

-Leverage this solution by delegating to it patternable control over your model data and services to **truly decouple** those from your application.
-Meaning nowhere then in your codebase is statically coded these models and services routine calls which are variables dynamically defined by that control pattern.
+Leverage this solution by delegating to it patternable control strategies over source and target objects to:

+-   Decouple these objects (models or services) from your codebase
+-   Dynamically define control flow over data being transferred
+-   Dynamically define data model

+This project aims to provide a standard core system to many applications such
+as:

+-   Data transformation
+-   ORM
+-   Form handling
+-   Serialization
+-   ...

-This solution can be used for example as:
+This solution also fits common needs such as:

--   Mapping system for Model <=> DTO
+-   Model <=> DTO mapper
--   Mapping system for Domain Model <=> Persistence Model
+-   Model <=> Persistence Model mapper
--   Mapping system for Domain Model <=> View Model
+-   Model <=> View Model mapper
--   Mapping system for higher level systems such as serializer, form handler, ORM, and others
--   Backbone infrastructure for inter-layer communication
--   Backbone infrastructure for AI driven data transformation
 -   ...

 ## Roadmap